inBeat/inbeat-website/content/top-influencers/tiktok/yoga/austria/_index.md

 ---
-title: Top 10 Yoga TikTok Influencers In Austria In 2023
+title: Top 10 Yoga TikTok Influencers In Austria In 2024
 description: >-
-  Find top yoga TikTok influencers in Austria in 2023.
+  Find top yoga TikTok influencers in Austria in 2024.
 Most popular hashtags: #foryou #viral #fyp #foryoupage.
 platform: TikTok
 hits: 8
-text_top: Identify the most popular TikTok profiles on inBeat.
+text_top: Analyze the most popular TikTok profiles on inBeat.
 text_bottom: Our database has 8 TikTok influencers like this in Austria for you to collaborate.
 profiles:
   - username: "yogajunkies"